 Though you can always save more area by downloading them separately.
 But, that will make the lookup process difficult.

-A Few months back, Google made a major update in their maps app.
-Now you can save much larger area (up to 120,000 square kilometers).
+A Few months back, Google made a major update in its maps app.
+Now you can save a much larger area (up to 120,000 square kilometers).
 This is sufficient for an entire city or even a small state.

 But still not enough, if you want to take the whole country offline.

 To save a map offline, open the Google map app > search for the place, say New Delhi > at the bottom, touch the bar that has the name of the place > then tap on more icon > download offline area.
 If the area you selected is too big, you will have to zoom into a smaller area.